The Sixth Shot

 The Sixth Shot (Swedish: Sjätte skottet) is a 1943 Swedish drama film directed by Hasse Ekman and starring Edvin Adolphson, Karin Ekelund and Gunn Wållgren.

 Plot summary

 Two people who feel unsuccessful meet one evening in Monte Carlo.
-Georg Winkler even plans to commit suicide, but he is hindered by Marguerite Hoffman and they start discussing their lives over a drink.
+Georg Winkler is even contemplating committing suicide, when he meets Marguerite Hoffman and they start discussing their lives over a drink.
 They agree to start a new life together.

-Georg's talent is pistol shooting and Marguerite has been an actress, but not a successful one.
+Georg's talent is pistol shooting and Marguerite has been an actress, though not a successful one.
 They now start touring under the name "Hard & Hardy", where Georg uses his pistol in a lethally dangerous number with Marguerite as a target.
 They are now touring with a hit number, happy and in love.
-But even the best of plans can go terribly wrong...
+But on the back of jealousy, even the best of plans can go terribly wrong...